TheReverend403/uPste/readme.md

 php artisan migrate
 ````

-The last part is entirely dependant you and how you want to configure your webserver,
+The last part is entirely dependent you and how you want to configure your webserver,
 but you're basically going to want two domains (or subdomains).

 One will be your site UI where users will register, login, and manage their uploads.
 The root for this host should be $upste_root/public/